 Title tags – use title tags to structure your content.
 The H1, H2, H3, and so on tags help you highlight the most important part of your content.

-While writing your title tag, be sure to limit it to 50-60 characters, as anything longer than that is cut off from the search results.
+While writing your title tag, limit it to 50-60 characters, as anything longer than that is cut off from the search results.

-Robot.txt – upload a .txt file to your web host and include all the pages you want to prevent the search engines crawlers from indexing.
+Robot.txt – upload a .txt file to your web host and include all the pages you want to prevent the search engine crawlers from indexing.

 Also, submit the sitemap to search engines.
 Googlebot uses the sitemap to discover new content and pages on your website.

-And, if you own an e-commerce site, you will be leaving a ton of money on the table with a slow loading website.
+And, if you own an e-commerce site, you will leave a ton of money on the table with a slow-loading website.

 Meta descriptions are part of the information Google pulls when showing your website in search results.

-And, users will often read the meta description below the title tags to decide whether to click on your website or not.
+And users will often read the meta description below the title tags to decide whether to click on your website.